antipodd/liri-node-app/README.md

 does not return a song, in this case the artist must be specified

-The artist is an optional argument and it was included so that the default spotify-this-song call returned "The Sign" by "Ace of Base" and not another a song of the same name by another artist.
+The artist is an optional argument and it was included so that the default spotify-this-song call returned "The Sign" by "Ace of Base" and not another song of the same name by another artist.